batstateu-is/2025-BatstateU-IS/src/README.md

 Data filtering and communication with the SPIKE™ Prime Hub

-Efficient serial or Bluetooth data transmission for obstacle proximity awareness
+Efficient serial data transmission for obstacle proximity awareness

 > 📁 Each script has been customized or wrapped to fit the specific needs of this project, especially for real-time response, efficiency, and compatibility across both Open and Obstacle Challenges.